This how to create a faux wood and white wash effect when stripping and staining is not an option.

 Next up was to apply a coat of Clear Top Coat over the top and edges using a wide foam brush.
 Work quickly from one side to the other overlapping as you go using long strokes from one end to the other.
 If you missed any spots you’ll need to do another coat.
 The picture above is after giving it a light sanding and before the Clear Top Coat.
 Below is with the Clear Top Coat

 Next up is the fun part, using the graining tool.
-I added a little wee bit of water to my glaze to extend the drying time.
-I worked from one end to the other in sections working quickly and over lapping slightly.
-I would pour enough glaze in a line from one end to the other then using a paint brush spread it out roughly the width of the graining tool.
+I added a little wee bit of water to my glaze to extend the drying time and worked from one end to the other in sections working quickly and over lapping slightly.
+Next I poured enough glaze in a line from one end to the other then using a paint brush spread it out roughly the width of the graining tool.
 I would then drag the rock the tool forward and back while dragging it the length of the table.
-I repeated this until I reached the other side of the table.
+This was repeated until I reached the other side of the table.

 I let the glaze thoroughly dry.
 While the glaze was drying I painted the body and drawer fronts with the colour Dove from the FAT Paint Company.
 Once the glaze was dry I applied one coat of Clear Top Coat, and while it was drying I made my own glaze for the white washed look.
 Since the body was so light I was concerned that using a premade white glaze may clash with the Dove so I poured a little Clear Top Coat into a plastic container and a little Dove.
 I never measure so my guess is it was close to a 3:1 ratio glaze to paint and a couple drops of water to thin it.
 Mixed it thoroughly and brushed it evenly over the top and edges.